klustria/helidon-mp-ocivault-unittest/Practices.md

                       .build());

       ```
-   5. From the snippet above, hover mouse cursor over `when` and click on `Import static method...` and choose `Mockito.when(org.mockito)` from the `Method to Import` window.
+   5. From the snippet above, hover mouse cursor over `when` and click `Import static method...` and choose `Mockito.when(org.mockito)` from the `Method to Import` pop-up window.
 This will automatically generate corresponding import statement.
    6. Hover mouse cursor over `any` and click on `Import static method org.mockito.ArgumentMatchers.any`.
 This will automatically generate corresponding import statement.
    7. Do the same for `CreateSecretResponse` and `Secret` and click on `Import class`, one after the other.
 This will automatically generate corresponding import statement.
    8. If having difficulties with prior steps for automatic import resolution, manually add these import statements (*Note: As much as possible, arrange the imports in alphabetical order and group them based on package name*):